 As you may already know, cumulative IRAs and contributory IRAs are now technically the same.
 You can contribute annually to a cumulative IRA, just like a contributory IRA.
-This site is designed for U.S. residents.
+This site is designed for U.S. residents looking to find the top rated Gold IRA companies.
 Department of State and is subject to country-specific restrictions.

 Learn more about our services for people who are not from the U.S. UU.
 This type of IRA gives you the most flexibility.
 You can reinvest profits in a 401k plan if you want to use a loan provision.

 However, for tax reasons, you should not make annual contributions to this IRA.
 If making annual contributions is important to you, simply open another contributory IRA.
 A Schwab Rollover consultant can help you with all the paperwork, help you transfer your assets from start to finish, and provide expert guidance on your many investment options.
 Its origins are most likely due to a distinction in the code between a conduit IRA (also called an “accumulated IRA” by some custodians and administrators of an IRA) and an IRA containing funds provided directly by the account holder.

 A reinvestment occurs when funds are transferred from one eligible retirement plan to another, such as from a 401 (k) to an accrued IRA.
 With a direct transfer from an employer-sponsored plan to an IRA, your plan administrator delivers your distribution directly to the financial provider where your accumulated IRA is located.
 Renewed IRAs usually occur when someone leaves a job with an employer-sponsored plan, such as a 401 (k) or 403 (b), and transfers assets from that plan to an accumulated IRA.
 Therefore, for those who may end up in bankruptcy court, the distinction is relevant and it may be appropriate to maintain an IRA funded only by a reinvestment of a qualified plan separate from other IRAs.

 The money you transfer to a reinvested IRA can later be transferred to an employer-sponsored retirement plan, if the plan allows it.
 Since cumulative IRAs are usually set up at a brokerage firm, you'll have access to their entire universe of mutual funds.
 This is strictly an IRA-to-IRA limit and does not apply to transfers from a retirement plan to an IRA.
 Yes, but if you do, you may not be able to transfer the IRA to a new employer-sponsored retirement plan.

 A cumulative IRA can offer a wider range of investment options that can meet your objectives and risk tolerance, including stocks, bonds, CDs, ETFs, and mutual funds.
 With this type of IRA, you can also hire an independent investment advisor to manage the account for you.
 An accrued IRA is an IRA account created with money that is transferred from a qualified retirement plan.
 Perhaps it is due to the above reason related to asset protection that some custodians and IRA managers continue to use the “contributory IRA” label.